5jt/slither/beginners/rockpaper/README.md

 The While loop in `play_rps_py` is an illusion!
 It were better written as a Repeat with no test so it were at least clear that the path for ending the program is not visible in `rockpaper_py`.

-Most programs at the top level follow a pattern:
+Most top-level programs follow a pattern:

 1.  set up, e.g. define some constants, open files
 1.  do the work